If it was released when

 Tanjiro ain’t having any of it, and dedicates his life to protecting Nezuko. even as a

-it’s a bitter-sweet story between siblings, and I think the anime does a GOOD job of sharing and showing the bond they have for each other.
+it’s a bitter-sweet story between siblings, and I think the

 After all – they’re both the only family they have.
 And their odd relationship makes